 If you make a claim on your car insurance, paying the excess can be expensive.
-However, excess insurance is designed to help you recoup the costs.
-Read on to find out more about excess insurance and whether it’s right for you.
+However, car excess insurance is designed to help you recoup the costs.
+Read on to find out more about this form of cover.

 The total amount you can claim back will vary depending on the amount agreed between you and your insurer.
-You’ll be able to choose the upper limit of your excess insurance – usually somewhere between £250 and £750.
-It tends to make the most sense to set it at the same amount as your car insurance excess.
+You’ll be able to choose the upper limit of your total excess insurance – usually up to £750.

-Keep in mind, however, that excess insurance is another premium that you will have to pay, and you may end up paying for a product you don’t need if you don’t make a claim during the term of the policy.
+Keep in mind that excess insurance is another premium that you will have to pay, and you may end up paying for a product you don’t draw on.
 That said, many excess insurance policies only cost a couple of pounds a month, so if you welcome the peace of mind it offers.

-Excess insurance is more commonly available when you hire a car, as the excesses charged by hire companies can typically be very costly and avoided with a one-off fee.
-But you can also choose to set a high excess on your car insurance policy and buy excess insurance to cover it.
+Excess insurance is more commonly available when you hire a car, as the excesses charged by hire companies can be very costly.
+By purchasing car excess insurance you can avoid any unwelcome additional costs.

 A word of warning: excess insurance only pays out if your car insurance pays out for a claim.
 That means the claim must worth more than your excess.
-There would be no pay out if you choose an excess of £750 and the claim costs less than that – say £700 – neither policy will pay out.
-You must pay that £700 yourself.
+There would be no pay out if you choose an excess of £750 and the claim costs less than that.

 There are two main types of excess insurance: